 The Michigan Central Depot has long been an iconic symbol of Detroit.
-Completed in 1913, was once the grand Beaux Arts symbol of Detroit's triumph as the center of the automobile industry and the stepping-off point to the bustling city.
-Abandoned in 1988, for thirty years the building has loomed over Detroit a reminder of a changing world, of the city's losses such as the \$18 billion debt it carried before declaring bankruptcy, and of the deterioration associated with the Midwest Rust Belt.
+Completed in 1913, it was once the grand Beaux Arts symbol of Detroit's triumph as the center of the automobile industry and the stepping-off point to the bustling city.
+Abandoned in 1988, for 30 years the building has loomed over Detroit a reminder of a changing world, of the city's losses such as the \$18 billion debt it carried before declaring bankruptcy, and of the

+MICHIGAN HERITAGE RESTORATION PROGRAM GRANTS Community Project Grant amount Match amount Albion Mary Sheldon Ismon House (Community Center) second and third floor completion \$127,581 \$85,054 Detroit Ford Piquette plan exterior stabilization \$90,420 \$77,080 Detroit Indian Village historic street lights \$65,323 \$435,498 Dexter Gordon Hall exterior rehabilitation \$124,328 \$82,886 Franklin Broughton House (city hall) rehabilitation \$125,760 \$83,840 Ironwood Ironwood Carnegie Library rehabilitation \$42,487 \$22,991 deterioration associated with the Midwest Rust Belt.
 Now the depot is once again a positive symbol for the city, this time of Detroit's rising.
-In 2018 the Ford Motor Company purchased the depot and has embarked on a \$350 million redevelopment plan for the property to make it the center of a larger mobility research campus Ford intends to create in Detroit's Corktown neighborhood along Michigan Avenue.
+In 2018, the Ford Motor Company purchased the depot and has embarked on a \$350 million redevelopment plan for the property to make it the center of a larger mobility research campus Ford intends to create in Detroit's Corktown neighborhood along Michigan Avenue.
 Designated a Renaissance Zone by the Michigan Strategic Fund, the rehabilitation will take advantage of federal historic preservation tax credits.
-[PHOTO 3]

-2014-2019 Plan Goal 3: Better Integrate Historic Preservation into State, Local, and Regional Planning
+2014-2019 PLAN GOAL 3: Better integrate historic preservation into state, local, and regional planning